 59. Should people be allowed to accumulate as much wealth as they want or should governments step in to redistribute it?

-60. Is a sense of humor a byproduct of consciousness or something else entirely?
+60. Is a sense of humor a consequence of consciousness or something else entirely?

 Ethics and morality philosophical questions